shprink/conferences/2016/angularJS-introduction/slides/filters.md

 <section>
     <h2>Filters</h2>
     <ul>
-        <li>Provide a means of processing data and returning a transformed version of it (e.g., filtered list, specific date format)</li>
+        <li>Provide a means of processing data and returning a transformed version of it</li>
         <li>Filters can be used in templates via the <code class="snippet">|</code> character</li>
         <pre><code>
 {{ object_expression | filterName : expression : comparator}}